girot-ethz/ddm/14_3D_Printing_Tutorial.md

 ![3D_Printing_12_Slicing_Software.png](doc/3D_Printing_12_Slicing_Software.png)

 > Preview of a 3d model in a slicing software (cura).
-You can see the skirt around the model, the infill, the walls and the supportstructure (Source: Chair of Christophe Girot)
+You can see the skirt around the model, the infill, the walls and the support structure (Source: Chair of Christophe Girot)

 *Orientation*